-Through PROG, the institutional PDC and relevant professional support teams, we will develop enhanced support mechanisms for research staff to include consistent, centralised induction processes, clarity about career expectations, and increased capacity/expertise to support career planning beyond academia.
+We will develop enhanced support mechanisms for research staff to include consistent, centralised induction processes, clarity about career expectations, and increased capacity/expertise to support career planning beyond academia.

-Building on the Concordat's recommendation for ≥10 days professional development for researchers per year, ensure this as a minimum and ideally protect 10% of postdocs' time for professional development (e.g. training, applying for funding, conferences, mentoring, exploring career pathways)
+Building on the policy of 10+ day's professional development for researchers per year, we will ensure this as a minimum and ideally protect 10% of postdoc/researcher time for professional development and training.